shanto-swe029/LC4-Simulator/README.md

 - [Contact](#contact)

 ## Description

-The LC4 Disassembler reads an LC4 .OBJ file, parses it, and loads the data into a hash table of linked lists.
-It then reverse assembles the binary data back into assembly code.
-This project demonstrates the use of dynamic memory in C, including linked lists and hash tables.
+The LC4 Simulator reads LC4 .OBJ files, parses them, and loads the instructions and data into memory.
+It then simulates the execution of these instructions, updating the processor's state and producing a detailed trace of each cycle's activities.
+The simulator handles various LC4 machine code sections, including code, data, symbols, file names, and line numbers.

 ## Features

-- Reads and parses LC4 .OBJ files
+- Reads and parses PennSim-generated .OBJ files.
-- Loads data into a hash table of linked lists
+- Loads instructions and data into the LC4 memory.
-- Reverse assembles binary data into assembly code
-- Handles dynamic memory allocation and management
+- Simulates the execution of LC4 machine code.
+- Produces trace files with detailed cycle information.
+- Handles endianness conversion for different architectures.

 ## Technologies Used

 - C programming language
-- clang compiler
+- Clang compiler

 ## Installation

-1. **Compile the program:**
+1. **Compile the project:**
     ```sh
-    clang lc4_memory.c lc4_memory_test.c -o lc4_memory_test
+    make all
     ```

+This command will generate an executable named `trace`.

 ## Usage

-1. **Run the disassembler:**
+1. **Run the simulator:**
     ```sh
-    ./lc4 <output_filename.txt> <object_file1.obj> <object_file2.obj> ...
+    ./trace output_filename.txt first.obj second.obj third.obj ...
     ```

-   Replace `<output_filename.txt>` with the desired output file name and `<object_file1.obj>`, `<object_file2.obj>`, etc., with the names of your LC4 object files.
+   - `output_filename.txt`: The name of the file where the trace output will be written.
+   - `first.obj`, `second.obj`, `third.obj`, ...: One or more LC4 object files to be loaded into the simulator.

 2. **Example:**
     ```sh
-    ./lc4 output.txt first.obj second.obj
+    ./trace output.txt example1.obj example2.obj
     ```

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/fooBar`)
+2. Create your feature branch (`git checkout -b feature/fooBar`).
-3. Commit your changes (`git commit -m 'Add some fooBar'`)
+3. Commit your changes (`git commit -m 'Add some fooBar'`).
-4. Push to the branch (`git push origin feature/fooBar`)
+4. Push to the branch (`git push origin feature/fooBar`).
-5. Open a Pull Request
+5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License.

 ## Contact

 For any questions or support, please contact [dev.shanto.bd@gmail.com](mailto:dev.shanto.bd@gmail.com).